Mastodon

 create new virtual macihine create new virtual macihine

-NOTE: Make sure you make a copy of the RAW/QCOW2 fileas that’s the disk the virtual machine will use:).
+NOTE: Make sure you make a copy of the RAW/QCOW2 fileas that’s the disk the virtual machine will use:) and it will start writing it. .qcow2 or using zfs volumes is super helpful here as you can just copy/paste the volumes around and ensure you can snapshot disks around.

 You should be greeted with login interface alt text alt text